publicityicamp/GPT_6.25_Plus/README.md

 # Autonomous Sales Engineer by GPT 6.25 Plus
 **APU Marathon 2026 "LLM Everywhere" - Preliminary Round Submission**

+## Problem Statement
+Customers are usually looking for technical systems that complete, compatible, and budget-aware setups instead of individual product recommendations.
+Most existing recommendation systems fail to handle compatibility checking, performance optimization and delivery constraints, often leading to poor buying decisions and bad user experience.

+## Why Our Solution Stands Out?
-An AI system that helps customers build a complete and compatible setup based on their needs, budget and delivery location.
-Instead of recommending only one product, the system acts like a real technical sales engineer.
+Unlike traditional recommendation systems that only suggest products individually, our AI system helps customers build a complete and compatible setup based on their needs, budget and delivery location.
+The system acts like a real technical sales engineer.
 It understands customer requests, selects suitable components, checks compatibility, optimizes performance and cost, and generates a full quotation automatically in Gardio Dashboard.

 ## Project Structure
 ```
 Autonomous-sales-engineer/
-├── GPT_6_25_Plus.ipynb          # Full implementation and and Gardio dashboard launcher
+├── GPT_6_25_Plus.ipynb          # Full implementation and Gardio dashboard launcher
 │
 ├── data/ (live from Google Sheets)
 │   └── PRODUCT_CATALOG.csv